Obito1903/hard-life/README.md

 By default players have 5 lives.
 If they use them all they will be put in spectator mode

+Also if you kill somone your number of hearth will be cut in half, until you die

 ## Usage

 Reset :